kagifret/devsecops-pipeline-prototype/README.md

 3. Navigate to the project dashboard
 4. Press "Information" button on the left panel
 5. Locate and save "Project Key" and "Organization Key" values
-6. Navigate to the root of the repository directory and open the file `sonar-project.properties`
+6. Navigate to the root of the repository directory and create a file `sonar-project.properties`
-7. Locate the first line starting from `sonar.projectKey"
+7. Type the first line `sonar.projectKey=` with your Project key followed
-8. Replace the existing project key with your Project Key
+8. Type the second line `sonar.organization=` with your Organization key followed
-9. Replace the existing organization key with your Organization Key
+9. Save the file

-10. Save the file
+An example file of `sonar-project.properties`

 ```yaml
 sonar.projectKey= your project key here